Dr. Jenshan Lin

 Prof. Lin received the B.S. degree in Electrophysics from National Chiao Tung University (NCTU), Hsinchu, Taiwan, R.O.C., in 1987, and the M.S. and Ph.D. degrees in Electrical Engineering from the University of California at Los Angeles (UCLA), in 1991 and 1994, respectively.

 In 1994, he joined AT&T Bell Labs (became Lucent Bell Labs in 1997), Murray Hill, New Jersey, as a Member of Technical Staff, and became the Technical Manager of RF and High Speed Circuit Design Research in 2000, where he was involved with RF integrated circuits using various technologies for wireless communications.
 In September 2001, he joined Agere Systems, a spin-off from Lucent Technologies, where he was involved with high speed CMOS circuit design for optical and backplane communications.
 In July 2003, he joined University of Florida as an Associate Professor and was promoted to Full Professor in August 2007.
 He was the Chair of Electronics Division in Electrical and Computer Engineering Department from Fall 2008 to Spring 2010.
 He served as an elected Faculty Senator in UF Faculty Senate in 2006-2009.
-He was a Visiting Professor at National Taiwan University in summer 2006, a Visiting Researcher at NTT Microsystem Integration Laboratories in summer 2010, and a Visiting Chair Professor in National Sun Yat-sen University, Taiwan, in summer 2012.
+He was a Visiting Professor at National Taiwan University in summer 2006, a Visiting Researcher at NTT Microsystem Integration Laboratories in summer 2010, a Visiting Chair Professor at National Sun Yat-sen University, Taiwan, in summer 2012, and was appointed as an Honorary Chair Professor of National Taiwan University of Science and Technology starting March 2014.
 His current research interests include sensors and biomedical applications of microwave and millimeter-wave technologies, wireless energy transfer and conversion, RF system-on-chip integration, and integrated antennas.
-Dr. Lin has authored or co-authored over 230 technical publications in refereed journals and conference proceedings.
-He holds 14 patents.
-Since joining University of Florida in 2003, he has graduated 18 PhD students.
+Dr. Lin has authored or co-authored over 250 technical publications in refereed journals and conference proceedings.
+He holds 15 patents and has several other patent applications.
+Since joining University of Florida, he has graduated 22 PhD students.